-He conjures up images of whales, but there’s much more to this increasingly popular choice.
+Biblical baby name Jonah brings to mind whales, but there’s so much more to this appealing choice.

-Thanks to Annelise for suggesting Jonah as Name of the Day.
+Thanks to Annelise for suggesting our Baby Name of the Day.

 It’s also flawed.

-Only he deserved it – Jonah had boarded the ship to flee a commandment from God, and the storm was a punishment.
-After his dunking and three days’ journey in the belly of something ocean-going, he agreed to fulfill God’s orders.
+What’s more, he deserved it.
+Jonah had boarded the ship to flee a commandment from God, and the storm was a punishment.
+After his dunking and three days’ journey in the belly of something ocean-going, he agreed to follow God’s directions.
 (For a while, anyhow.)

 There’s a raging etymological and even zoological debate about Jonah’s whale.
 Some translations tell us that a “giant fish” or even a “sea monster” did the swallowing.